-Diabetic retinopathy is a problem with the blood vessels in the retina.
-The retina is the lining at the back of the eye that senses light coming into the eye.
-The retina has tiny blood vessels that are easily damaged by high blood sugar and high blood pressure.
+Diabetic retinopathy is a problem with the blood vessels in your retina.
+The retina is the lining at the back of your eye that senses light coming into the eye.
+The retina has tiny blood vessels that can be damaged by long-term high blood sugar and high blood pressure.
 Diabetic retinopathy is the most common cause of permanent blindness from diabetes.

 What is the cause?

 Diabetes is a problem with the way the body uses digested food for energy.
 Your body changes the food you eat into sugar.
 Blood carries the sugar to the cells where it is used for energy.
 When you have diabetes, sugar cannot get into the cells and stays in the blood.
 This causes high blood sugar.
 High blood sugar levels damage small blood vessels and cause them to break and leak.

 As your condition worsens, some of the blood vessels close off, which keeps oxygen from getting to the retina.
 When this happens, new blood vessels form to make up for the lack of oxygen.
 These new blood vessels are weak and they can bleed and form scar tissue.
 This scar tissue can pull the retina away from the back of the eye, which is called retinal detachment.
 If this happens, it can cause a loss of vision.

 You are more likely to develop retinopathy if you have diabetes for a long time or if your blood sugar is often out of control.